 If you’re looking for more power than the Blackmagic eGPU, I recommend looking at the Sonnect eGFX Breakaway Box 550 with a GPU of your choice.
 I think this is a more flexible option than going for the Blackmagic eGPU Pro.
 It also allows you to upgrade the GPU later on.

-If you’re on a very tight budget and can’t stretch for the $699 Blackmagic eGPU, then the Sonnet eGFX Breakaway Puck with the Radeon RX560 at $399 is a good choice.
-The Radeon RX570 version at $499 is only $200 below the Blackmagic eGPU and I’d highly recommend making that stretch if you already have $500 to spend.
+If you’re on a very tight budget and can’t stretch for the Blackmagic eGPU, then the Sonnet eGFX Breakaway Puck with the Radeon RX560 is a good choice.
+The Radeon RX570 version is not far below the Blackmagic eGPU and I’d highly recommend making that stretch.

 If you click on the Sonnet eGFX Breakaway Puck link or the eGFX Breakaway Box link below you can further configure exactly which version you want on the amazon product page.
 The Breakaway Box listed doesn’t include a GPU but does list compatible GPU’s for MacOS and Windows.